 AKA Yella Yella, Yala Yala Gibson, Ala Ala Kebbs, Yala Yala No.II,

-As would have been expected Yala Yala’s early boards, most especially those created in 1971-1973 occupied six of his ten best results at auction until the end of 2006.
+As should be expected, Yala Yala’s early boards, most especially those created in 1971-1973, occupied six of his ten best results at auction until the end of 2006.
 Today only 4 early boards remain.
 In failing to make the transition to the minimal aesthetics adopted by other important Papunya male artists during the 1990s, Yala Yala has been greatly undervalued for some time and this is reinforced when looking at the length of time many of his best sales records have stood.
 Nevertheless the sale in 2008 of a large Papunya Tula provenanced work created in 1979, for $126,000, had the effect of lifting his AAMI by 14% and his career average price by almost $2,000 to $14,295.
-It was more than three times his former record and provided further evidence that the mid to late 1970s works by a number of formative Papunya painters could follow on the coat tails of Clifford Possum’s $2.4 million Warlugulong 1977 canvas in sewtting the secondary market on fire.
+It was more than three times his former record and provided further evidence that the mid to late 1970s works by a number of formative Papunya painters could follow on the coat tails of Clifford Possum’s $2.4 million Warlugulong 1977 canvas in setting the secondary market on fire.

-Yala Yala’s reputation as a seminal member of the original Desert painting group who helped to refine the early Puntupi style is substantial.
-Prior to 2008, he had a very healthy average price on sale at $13,921 his total sales were a very low $574,551.
+Yala Yala’s reputation, as a seminal member of the original Desert painting group who helped to refine the early Puntupi style, is substantial.
+Prior to 2008, he had a very healthy average price on sale at $13,921, although his total sales were a very low $574,551.
 His career sales totalled $715,507 in 2009.
-They now stand at $871,349.
+They now stand at $921,113.
 Yet despite his $126,000 record and an above average clearance rate of 65%, his sales are dominated by very low results.
-More than half of the 62 works sold have achieved less than $10,000 and, other than his record price, his best sales are poor in comparison to many of his contemporaries.
+More than half of the 64 works sold have achieved less than $10,000 and, other than his record price, his best sales are poor in comparison to many of his contemporaries.
 Notably, 2007 and 2008 were by far the best years since 1995, the year after his works began appearing on the secondary market, with ten works sold out of 12 offered.

 Yala Yala Gibbs was not a highly prolific artist and despite the stellar 2008 record, his results are unlikely to escalate rapidly.
 Most of the works that achieved relatively low prices were created in the 1980s and early 1990s and these are likely to remain out of favour amongst collectors other than those with an ethnographic preference who are interested in the second stage in the development of Pintupi art.
 There are few early boards even amongst his unsold works and this would indicate that his output was small.
 His best works tied up in institutional collections or tightly held.
 If and when any come on to the market, expect them to fly.